 The Federal government has many programs to assist in purchasing a home, preventing foreclosure, repairing homes affected by natural disasters, building prosperous communities and more.

-Florida Housing Coalition has a summary of their programs.
+View Florida Housing Coalition's summary of programs.

 U.S. Department of Housing and Urban Development (HUD) Programs